Credit Reference Agencies

 We currently share data with Experian and TransUnion.

-We tell you about the data we share using privacy statements on your annual bills, our reminder letters and also here on our website.
+We tell you about the data we share using privacy statements on your annual bills, our reminder letters and in our Privacy Policy.

 We’ll share your overall account balance, as well as a status.
 The status is saying whether you are making your payment on time.
 An OK status means we have shared that you are up to date with your payments with us, a status 1 represents it’s overdue by 1 month or more, 2 for 2 months or more and so on up to status 3.
 We’ll also share a default status if you are more than 90 days overdue and you have not agreed a payment arrangement with us or paid the outstanding balance.